singnet/dev-portal/docs/platform-dev/mpe.md

 - **oldnonce_signature**
   <br>last signature sent by client with nonce = current_nonce - 1.

-**Note:** The two last values are not available in current version, if implemented, can calculate the unspent_amount in the case that current_nonce != Blockchain_nonce.
+**Note:** The two last values are not available in current version, if implemented, can calculate the unspent_amount in the case that current_nonce != |Blockchain_nonce.

 **Example**
 Assume that the server performs a close/reopen procedure for the channel.
-The client can proceed without confirmation from the Blockchain, because the server does not need to be dependent, or the client ensures that the request is mined before expiration of the channel.
+The client can proceed without confirmation from the |Blockchain, because the server does not need to be dependent, or the client ensures that the request is mined before expiration of the channel.

 Before considering the above scenario, define the following parameters
-- Blockchain_nonce - nonce of the channel in the Blockchain
+- |Blockchain_nonce - nonce of the channel in the |Blockchain
-- Blockchain_value - value of the channel in the Blockchain
+- |Blockchain_value - value of the channel in the |Blockchain

 It is known that the daemon starts the close/reopen procedure only after the previous channelClaim request was mined.
-This means that the current_nonce, at maximum, is one point ahead of the blockchain_nonce.
+This means that the current_nonce, at maximum, is one point ahead of the |Blockchain_nonce.

 In each case, the client can verify their signature is authentic and considers the following two numbers: